 See my publications

-- Associate Professor of Health Services Research
+- Professor of Health Services Research

 - PhD - Health policy The Frederick S. Pardee RAND Graduate School

 - M. Phil The Frederick S. Pardee RAND Graduate School